Rishi-Prasadha/MLB_MicroBetting_App/contributions.md

 * **Rishi**: Built the skeleton of the final code: imported my project 2 neural network and necessary data to plug in odds to application while hyper-optimization was taking place.
 Created the smart contract on Solidity (later scrapped due to time constraints).
 Wrote out the logic for the *Make Bet* and *Next Pitch* (later became *Check Results*) buttons.
 Created functionality that allows for multiple bets for every pitch with Pandas dataframe (later scrapped due to time constraints).
 Created the **send_transaction** and **generate_account** functions in the functions.py/ethereum.py file.
 Worked to debug issues with Remix, Ganache and Python connectivity.

 * **Jake**: Created functionality that allows for multiple bets for every pitch with Pandas dataframe (later scrapped due to time constraints).
 Worked to debug issues with Remix, Ganache and Python connectivity.
+Helped debug the .py files